-And while people love gardening, it is always a very difficult, laborious and time-taking thing to break new ground in order to prepare it for new plants.
-This is where rototiller come into play.
+And while people love gardening, it is always a very difficult, laborious, and time-taking thing to break new ground in order to prepare it for new plants.
+This is where rototiller comes into play.

-Tillers are hand-held “mini-tractors” that plough the field just like a tractor, rejuvenate the soil and make it soft before you can plant the seeds.
+Tillers are hand-held “mini-tractors” that plow the field just like a tractor, rejuvenate the soil and make it soft before you can plant the seeds.

 And I wrote down an exhaustive FAQs section and a buyer’s guide to help people find the best tiller for garden or farm.

 In this section, you will get to read a detailed review of each of the top 5 rototillers for breaking new ground.

 - Tilling depth & Width: 18" to 6.5"